 |Rajasthan||Bombay Green, Chausa, Dashehari and Langra|

 |Tamil Nadu||Alphonso, Totapuri, Banganapalli and Neelum|

 |Uttar Pradesh||Bombay Green, Chausa, Dashehari and Langra|

 |West Bengal||Fazli, Gulabkhas, Himsagar, Kishenbhog, Langra and Bombay Green|

 |Haryana||Chausa, Dashehari, Langra and Fazli|

-Mango production in India
+Mango Production In India

 An increasing trend has been observed in the production of mango in India with a quantity of 25M tonnes and has a growth rate of 39% in the last five years.
 The area and production of mango in India have been continuously growing over the years.
-The area under mango cultivation in India was around 1077 hectares during the year 1991-92.
-The area reached up to 2516 hectares during 2013-14 and recorded 2262 in the year 2016-17.
-Though the production area is increasing, mango production has been fluctuating.
-There was a drop in mango production in the year 2009-10 and there was a continuous increase in the production during 2016-17.
-From 1991-2015, the area under mango cultivation increased by 109% while the production increased by 125%.
+According to the Ministry of Agriculture and Farmers’ Welfare, Government of India, the total area under mango cultivation in the country is over 2 million hectares, and the annual production is around 22 million tonnes Though the production area is increasing, mango production has been fluctuating.
+The fluctuation is due to crop failure.
+As per the mango crop report 2022, the yield was less compared to previous years.There was a drop in mango production in the year 2009-10 and there was a continuous increase in production during 2016-17.
+From 1991-to 2015, the area under mango cultivation increased by 109% while the production increased by 125%.
 Uttar Pradesh is the largest mango-producing state, while Andhra Pradesh is the leading state in area, accounting for 14.72% of the total mango area in the country.
-Tamilnadu, Maharashtra, Bihar, Maharashtra, Telangana, West Bengal are the other prominent states cultivating mango significantly and commercially.
+Tamilnadu, Maharashtra, Bihar, Maharashtra, Telangana, and West Bengal are the other prominent states that cultivate mango significantly and commercially.